 Scripture says "And the Word became Flesh" (Jn1:1) It doesn't say "and the Word became paper."
 God became Flesh, He instituted and commissioned his Church.
 Later He inspired members of his Church to write, then He inspired members of the Church to discern which books to include in the Bible, and He inspired his Church to interpret it.
 This is what Catholics believe, and that is what all Christians believed for the first 1500 years of Christianity.

 Catholics believe Jesus ordained Peter and the Apostles to be the teaching authority over God’s Word to us.
-I believe that God gave Peter a special Grace to teach infallibly.
+We believe that God gave Peter a special Grace to teach infallibly.
 Jesus said "...you are Peter and upon this rock I will build my Church; and the gates of hell shall not prevail against it.
 And I will give you the keys of the kingdom of Heaven, and whatever you bind on earth will be bound in Heaven and whatever you loose on earth will be loosed in heaven."
 (Mat 16:18).
-I believe that Jesus extends this grace through Peter's successors to the present day Pope.
+We believe that Jesus extends this grace through Peter's successors to the present day Pope.
 We call this special grace infallibility.
 We think it is a rallying point and a great source of unity that Jesus summons us to in Scripture.
 More Christians are in unity with Rome in this way than all the other denominations combined.

 The Catholic Church does not claim to fully understand all Scripture.
 There are many mysteries within its pages that still are not fully understood.
 What the Church is saying is that whatever has been revealed to it and set out in Dogma is true.
 There are many areas of Scripture that are still mysteries, and therefore not defined as Dogma.
 There is much for the Church to learn.
-I believe God is not finished with us.
+We believe God is not finished with us.
 That is why we say that the Catholic Church is on a pilgrimage. (more about that below)

 How is it possible for one organization to be confident in its claim of infallible interpretation of Scripture?
 Perhaps the question should be "Can God make it possible for one organization to have the power of discernment?"
 Could God do this if He wanted to?
-I believe every Christian would agree that He can do anything.
+We believe every Christian would agree that He can do anything.
 The Church believes Jesus wanted to do this, He promised it, and He delivered.
 (Mat 16:18-19, 18:18, 28:20; Jn 14:16, 25, 16:13).

 Catholics think that perhaps God organized the authority thing to prevent us from having a thousand variations of Catholicism based on every person who gets a conflicting insight about Scripture.
 If this happened, it would not be consistent with Jesus' wish for Unity.
 (Jn 17:20-23, 1 Cor 1:10; 12:25 Phil 1:27 Eph 4:13-15, Eph 4:5).